MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/whats-new/introduction.md

 # Introduction

-The What’s New section is your guide to enhancements in [!INCLUDE[prodshort](../includes/prodshort.md)].
+The What’s New section is your guide to enhancements in Dynamics GP.
 We add tax updates as required and other enhancements based on feedback we receive from customers, as well as on market research.
 Your willingness to help us build better products makes this a more complete solution for small and medium-sized businesses, putting you in a better position to manage your organization successfully.

 Some enhancements described in this documentation are optional and can be purchased through your Microsoft partner.
 If you currently have a license for one of these modules and have an active enhancement program, you automatically will receive the enhancements contained in that module.

 ## What’s in this guide?

-The What’s New for [!INCLUDE[prodshort](../includes/prodshort.md)] continues to be updated with descriptions of enhancements that have been added to the product since the release of GP 2015.
+The What’s New for Dynamics GP continues to be updated with descriptions of enhancements that have been added to the product since the release of GP 2015.

 ## Additional resources